It feels right to say that content marketing is a strategy because it seems to have all of the right answers for organization-wide challenges.

 This is why most business owners head for the exits when someone starts talking about branding.
 They don’t have the stomach or the wallet for traditional branding tools like TV, radio, magazine spreads, or PR.

 But that doesn’t mean you should abandon branding.
 For the time being, branding is the single best way to build a respected and valuable business.

 Branding is a foundational strategy that every business, nonprofit, even governmental entities must adopt and embrace.

 It’s comprehensive and versatile enough to guide your decision-making on a wide range of decisions…even content marketing.

 Branding is a powerful concept because it builds recognition, familiarity, trust, and day-to-day relevance.
 It concretely embeds your product into the life of the customer.

 However, branding has always been a better at building recognition, familiarity and in some cases trust.
 Relevance was build because most advertising was too short, untargeted, and sporadic to make the case for why the product mattered in a specific way.

 Content marketing changes that since content marketing uses tools that enable for rich storytelling and infotainment.
-Now, with content marketing we can craft experiences that connect a products benefits with the customer’s needs in a specific way.
-Blogging, podcasting, and video creates a multi-platform connection that surrounds the customer in an in-depth 360 degree experience.
+Now, with content marketing, we can craft experiences that connect a product’s benefits with the customer’s needs in a specific way.
+Blogging, podcasting, and video create a multi-platform connection that surrounds the customer in an in-depth 360-degree experience.

 The kicker is that content marketing can forge tight relevant connections with audiences for far less outbound and online marketing tactics.